reframejs/reframe/readme.md

 Each of our tools can be used individually and independently of each other.

 For a quick start,
-you can use our starters that pre-assemble a stack for you.
+you can use a starter which pre-assembles a stack for you.
-If you need to,
-you can assemble a stack yourself.
+You can also assemble a stack yourself.
 For example,
-if your company is experienced with Vue, you can use Vue instead of React.
+if your company is more experienced with Vue than React, you can use Vue instead of React.
-Or, if you need mutli-machine deployments, you can use Docker instead of our single-machine deployment tool.
+If you need mutli-machine deployments, you can use Docker instead of our single-machine deployment tool.
-Or, if you need to provide an API to third-party developers, you can use GraphQL instead of RPC.
+If you need to provide an API to third-party developers, you can use GraphQL instead of RPC.
+Etc.

 With Reframe,
 you own your stack,